STATUTES OF THE FEDERATION INTERNATIONALE DE MEDECINE DU SPORT (FIMS)

 - Maintaining contact between FIMS and other international organizations, in particular the IOC, ASOIF, AWOIF, and WADA.

-- Signing together with the Secretary General any document that commits FIMS, besides financial commitments which have to be signed by the President and the Treasurer, all of them after their approval by the Executive Committee.
+- Signing together with the Secretary General any document that commits FIMS, after approval by the Executive Committee.

 - Referring to the Executive Committee a written report of FIMS activities to be submitted to the Council of Delegates.